parevo-lab/rune/README.md

 - **Native Experience**: Uses native system dialogs for saving files, integrating seamlessly with your OS.

 ### 🔄 **Stay Updated**
-- **Auto-Update**: RuneDB automatically checks for updates, ensuring you always have the latest features and security patches.
+- **Auto-Update**: Mergen automatically checks for updates, ensuring you always have the latest features and security patches.

 ---

 ## 🛠️ Tech Stack

-RuneDB is built on the shoulders of giants:
+Mergen is built on the shoulders of giants:

 | Component | Technology | Description |
 |-----------|------------|-------------|